woojoo666/arcana-notes/notes8.md

 ### getting around scoping restrictions

-how do you override vars without making them public is anonymosu inputs the only way?
+how do you override vars without making them public is anonymous inputs the only way?

 how would you "omit" certain variables from the scope, given to the child var? we can currently only override